 We first mounted a digital camera atop the Library of Congress Thomas Jefferson Building in 2004.
-It was the perfect location to document the construction of the Capitol Visitor Center.
+It was the perfect location to document the construction of the U.S. Capitol Visitor Center (CVC).
 Since the building was being constructed underground we needed to shoot from above to have a good view of the construction site, and this perspective provided a nice compliment to additional cameras we had mounted atop the U.S. Capitol on the House and Senate wings and the Capitol Dome.

-It wouldn't have been realistic for me, and my fellow photographers at the AOC, to continually climb atop the Library of Congress to document all phases of the project (particularly in winter!), so the camera was mounted in a weatherproof box and set to automatically take a photo every hour.
+It wouldn't have been realistic for me, and my fellow photographers at the AOC, to continually climb atop the Jefferson Building to document all phases of the project (particularly in winter!), so the camera was mounted in a weatherproof box and set to automatically take a photo every hour.
 What we got was more than just a construction record; the images captured were breathtaking, showcasing a unique perspective of this national icon in all manners of daylight and in all types of weather.

 Image